JeremyLakey/TurningMachineApi/README.md

 Install node and npm (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-Clone this repo locally '''git clone https://github.com/JeremyLakey/TurningMachineApi.git'''
+Clone this repo locally `git clone https://github.com/JeremyLakey/TurningMachineApi.git`

 Set up a mongodb instance somewhere.
 Here is one unafiliated [hosting site](https://www.mongodb.com/products/platform/cloud) I used once (You can also set one up [locally too](https://www.prisma.io/dataguide/mongodb/setting-up-a-local-mongodb-database)).
-Then updated the '''mongoDBPath''' value in the config.json file.
+Then updated the `mongoDBPath` value in the config.json file.

 Generate your own secret for making auth tokens.
-To do this with node, run this in the terminal '''node''' then run '''require('crypto').randomBytes(64).toString('hex')'''.
-Copy the output and paste it into the '''secret''' value in the config.json file
+To do this with node, run this in the terminal `node` then run `require('crypto').randomBytes(64).toString('hex')`.
+Copy the output and paste it into the `secret` value in the config.json file

-Update the '''port''' value to a port that is [port forwarded](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide) and free.
+Update the `port` value to a port that is [port forwarded](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide) and free.

-Run '''node index.js''' in the project directory to start the server.
+Run `node index.js` in the project directory to start the server.